ljubobratovicrelja/aegear/README.md

 ## 🧠 Acknowledgments

-Special thanks to the HAKI research team for their trust and scientific collaboration, and to the dedicated aquaculture biologists whose expertise shaped the problem domain.
+Special thanks Gina and Uros from the HAKI research team for their trust and scientific collaboration on this exciting project!